Why Power Apps Form Is Not Submitting?

 How Power Apps Form Submission Works (Quick Overview)

-- A form is connected to a data source (SharePoint, Dataverse, Excel, etc.)
+- A form is connected to a data source

-- Fields inside the form are data cards bound to columns
+- Data cards are bound to columns

-SubmitForm(FormName)sends data to the data source
+SubmitForm(FormName)sends data to the source

 Reason 1: Form Is in View Mode